colinmollenhour/Cm_Diehard/README.md

 ### Magento Backend

-This backend is like the Enterprise FPC except it does server-side hole punching.
-It does a lightweight cached response by default, and appends some javascript to inject the dynamic blocks when needed.
+This backend is like the Enterprise FPC except it currently uses Javascript (but not Ajax) for hole punching.
+It does a lightweight cached response by default, and appends the dynamic blocks to the response.
+The purpose for this backend is mainly to make testing easier in the absence of a reverse proxy although it should still have much better performance than no caching at all.

-This backend currently uses the core Magento cache storage for it's cache storage although this will be changed to support any arbitrary cache backend.
+NOTE: This backend currently uses the core Magento cache storage for it's cache storage so be prepared for your cache storage to increase drastically.
+This will eventually be changed to support a cache backend separate from the core cache backend.

 ### Proxy Backend